m-lomba/computer-science-master/README.md

 # Computer Science Master's Degree

-Backup repository for all coursework, materials, and projects completed during my Master's Degree in Computer Science at Politecnico di Milano.
+Backup repository for all coursework and materials related to my Master's Degree in Computer Science at Politecnico di Milano.

 ## Repository Structure